HorchLab/DLC-guide-for-Bowdoin-College/guides/Getting-started-DLC.md

 ```
 [chan@dover ~]$ xeyes
 ```
 - This code should result in a pair of eyes pop-up that tracks your mouse.
-You can exit that screen, but now your GUI should work
+You can exit that screen, but now your GUI should work.
+- If the eyes does not pops out, if could be an issue with XQUARTZ configuretion.
+To check that, open XQuartz, Go to Settings > Security > and ENABLE the checkbox "Allow connections from network clients".
+After enabling, restart Xquartz and restart your computer.

 2.3: Now, we want to access the correct filepath (directory)